henrik/progress_bar/README.md

 # ProgressBar for Elixir

-Text progress bars!

 Do you have a use case not listed below?
 Please open an issue or pull request!
-This library is intended to be maximalist and unopinionated.

 ## Usage